MediaComem/comem-travel-log-ionic-setup/README.md

 When testing in the browser, you should already see the object being stored in IndexedDB (the default storage if using Chrome).

 You must now load it when the app starts.
-You can do that in the constructor of `AuthProvider`.
+You can do that in the constructor of `AuthService`.

 Since the storage provider's `get` method returns a promise, you can only use the result in a `.then` asynchronous callback: